mechanomi/hunting-unicorns/docs/preparation.rst

 - As mentioned previously, Goblin technology is :ref:`prone to exploding <intro-goblin-explosives>`, especially when jostled.
 Lessen the chance of loss of life by choosing the most accessible route (e.g., using paved roads) and trying to keep your journey time as short as possible.

 - Size is always a trade-off.
-The smallest enchanted forests are the safest but also present the least opportunities for catching unicorns.
+The smallest enchanted forests are the safest but also present the fewest opportunities for catching unicorns.
 The most extensive forests prove better hunting grounds but often attract the most dangerous beasts and most powerful, malevolent magic.

 .. _prep-location-lorekeeper:

 ..
 CAUTION::

    Don't rely on the gossip in your local tavern.
 Check with your local lorekeeper before selecting a forest.
-Consulting a lorekeeper may cost a small amount of gold, but for many, the peace of mind is worth it, knowing for sure what sort of adventure awaits you.
+Consulting a lorekeeper may cost a small amount of gold, but for many people, the peace of mind is worth it, knowing for sure what sort of adventure awaits you.